Pushing the Senses: Critical reception

 In a review for BBC.co.uk, Lisa Haines praised the sound of Pushing the Senses, stating "The brand of raucous rock anthem which catapulted them to fame is virtually absent here, the band's new sound is far more thoughtful and understated.
 'Feeling A Moment' and 'Tumble And Fall' are prime examples.
 Both have Coldplay inspired soaring vocals and catchy melodies, but a little of their lyrical hand wringing seems to have crept in too", and later said "That's not to say the album is bad, because there is a lot to like here.
 'Pilgrim Soul' and title track 'Pushing The Senses' see Feeder thrash furiously away at their instruments, which should appease those who prefer their earlier work".

 Q magazine included the album in its list of the top fifty albums of 2005, ranking it at number thirty-nine with the second single "Feeling a Moment" being voted the ninety-eighth best track of the year by their readers.
 At the 2005 Kerrang!
 Awards, Feeder received a nomination for "Best British Band", the same award they won two years previously.
+In December 2005, the album won the "Best Album" category at the Welsh Music Awards, a category considered the pre-successor to the Welsh Music Prize, although this was voted on by online public vote, as opposed to a judging panel.